eyob721/printf/README.md

 ## Usage

-To use this implementation of printf in your project, simply copy the files in your project directory and compile them with your file that contains the main function and that should work.
+To use this implementation of printf in your project, simply copy the files to your project and compile them with your files that contains the main function and that should work.

 ## Update